 What is Tikka Masala?

-In India Tikka refers to pieces of meat or vegetables that have popped onto skewers and cooked in a tandoor oven, giving a crispy outside while be tender and juicy on the inside.
+In India Tikka refers to pieces of meat or vegetables that have popped onto skewers and cooked in a tandoor oven, giving a crispy outside while being tender and juicy on the inside.

 Masala is a mixture of spices used in curries and marinades.
 A classic example of this is Garam Masala.